-Strategic intent refers to the purposes the organisation strives for.
-These may be expressed in terms of a hierarchy of strategic intent or the framework within which an organisation operates, adopts a predetermined direction and attempt to achieve its goals provided by a strategic intent.
+Strategic intent refers to the purposes the organization strives for.
+These may be expressed in terms of a hierarchy of strategic intent or the framework within which an organization operates, adopts a predetermined direction and attempt to achieve its goals provided by a strategic intent.
 The hierarchy of strategic intent covers the vision, mission, value system, strategic goals and outcomes.

-It is of critical importance to realise that even if the values and strategies are well-designed and enunciated, the success would depend upon their implementation by individuals in the organisation.
-The strategic intent compels an organisation to re-conceptualise its current business practices and articulates how the future would be like.
+It is of critical importance to realize that even if the values and strategies are well-designed and enunciated, the success would depend upon their implementation by individuals in the organization.
+The strategic intent compels an organization to re-conceptualize its current business practices and articulates how the future would be like.
 In essence the vision and mission statement look into the future more rigorously.
-(Institute of Performance Management, 2018)
+(Institute of Performance Management, n.d.)